 Deep Blue Dark

-The Industrial Revolution threatens extinction for all magical creatures living in the United Kingdom.
-In a last-ditch effort to escape, the royal fae courts and their unusual subjects set sail across the Atlantic to establish a new home outside of human reach.
+Two hundred years ago, in a last-ditch effort to escape extinction, the royal fae courts and their unusual subjects set sail across the Atlantic to establish a new home outside of human reach.
 But their protective magics are slowly eroding after centuries of climate change and human globalization.

-Two hundred years later, elite swimmer Hanna Frank – fresh out of college and stuck selling aquarium tickets while her former best friend competes in the Olympics – finds a magical stone on the beach and accidentally triggers a freak tsunami.
-Swept out to sea, Hanna survives the storm only to find herself trapped in the Otherworld: the hidden realm of creatures long believed to be myths and fairy tales.
-Hanna’s rescued by some selkies who tell her there’s no getting past the magical barrier she just smashed through.
+When elite swimmer Hanna Frank—who’s on track to be the next Olympic star—finds a magical stone on the beach, she accidentally triggers a freak tsunami and is swept out to sea.
+Hanna survives the storm only to find herself trapped in the Otherworld: the hidden realm of creatures long believed to be myths and fairy tales.
+Hanna’s rescued by Merrick, a disgruntled selkie who tells her there’s no getting past the magical barrier she just smashed through.

-With no way home, Hanna embarks on a journey to seek help from the Aes Sidhe, the fae rulers of the Otherworld and creators of the barrier.
+With no way home, Hanna embarks on a journey to beg help from the royal fae who created the barrier.
 But Hanna’s arrival draws unwanted interest from the island’s inhabitants.
-Swept up in a world of fairy pleasures and trickeries, of political schemes and danger in every shadow, Hanna finds herself caught in the age-old rivalry between two immortal fae queens.
-One queen vows to help Hanna, while the other sees Hanna as living proof that the barrier is weakening and is ready to wage war over it.
-With the help of her ragtag group of magical friends, Hanna must stop a vengeful fae queen from declaring war on humanity and survive the dark perils of the ocean to find her own way home again.
+Swept up in a world of fairy pleasures and trickeries, of political schemes and danger in every shadow, Hanna risks being trapped in the Otherworld for good.
+With the help of her ragtag group of magical friends, Hanna must stop a vengeful fae queen from declaring war and survive the dark perils of the ocean to find her own way home again.

 Word Count: 103,000